TedHusted/awake/awake.md/awake.md

 ***

-Coming home from one of her rare days spent physically at the office, Elena calls out, “Tessa, did you hear that Pulse is going to license Ally?”
+“Tessa, did you hear that Pulse is going to license Ally?”

 “I’m in the kitchen.”

-Dropping into her chair, Elena whirs into the kitchen.
+Coming home from one of her rare days spent physically at the office, Elana drops  into her chair and whirs into the kitchen.
 She finds Tessa preparing dinner.

-The design of the handicapable room is a clever merger of standing and sitting.
+The design of the wheelchair accessible kitchen is a clever merger of standing and sitting.
 The far corner cabinet on Elena’s right is higher than the other cabinets.
 It features a large turntable cabinet.
 The right counter is also tall enough so that Tessa can chop without bending.

 Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
 Behind a partially closed bamboo blind, a view of their home office area peeks through an interior window.
 Left of the sink, there is a dishwasher and — filling the other corner — swing-out shelving.